Possible risks of blood transfusions

 Blood transfusions can transmit infections caused by bacteria, viruses, and parasites.
 The chance of getting an infection from blood in the United States is extremely low, but the exact risk for each type of infection varies.
 Testing units of blood for germs that can cause infection has made the blood supply very safe, but no test is 100% accurate.

 Rarely, blood gets contaminated with tiny amounts of skin bacteria during donation.
 Platelets are the most likely blood component to have this problem.
 Because platelets must be stored at room temperature, these bacteria can grow quickly.
 (Other components are refrigerated or frozen.)
-About 1 in every 5,000 units of platelets that are donated is contaminated.
 Patients who get these platelets may develop a serious illness minutes or hours after the transfusion starts.

-In 2004, blood banks started testing platelets, so that they can throw out units that are likely to cause harm.
-These tests are still being refined, but today fewer cases of illness are caused by platelets.
-Also, more hospitals use apheresis platelets, which have a lower risk of bacterial contamination than pooled platelets.
+Blood banks routinely test platelets and destroy units of blood that are likely to cause harm.
+The tests are still being refined, but today fewer cases of illness are caused by platelets.
+Also, more hospitals use single donor platelets, which have a lower risk of bacterial contamination than pooled platelets.

 Hepatitis B and C